 How to Get Discounts on Car Insurance

-Auto insurance is a big-ticket item, it can run at an average of $100 a month.
-But the good news is this: There are ways to save on car insurance, including many discounts that insurance companies offer to drivers with good habits or who meet certain criteria.
+Auto insurance is a big-ticket item, running on average in Washington at $110 a month for full coverage.
+But the good news is that you can save on car insurance, and companies offer many discounts to drivers with good habits or who meet certain criteria.

 How Car Insurance Is Priced